stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/google-sheets-object.md

   - name: "spreadsheet_id"
     type: "string"
     required: true
+    description: |
-    description: "The unique identifier of your spreadsheet.
+      The unique identifier of your spreadsheet.
 It's also a good idea to link back to the setup docs for this, since locating the spreadsheet ID isn't totally straightforward.
-Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#obtain-spreadsheet-id" }}) for instructions on locating this info."
+Refer to the [{{ form-property.display-name }} documentation]({{ doc-link | append: "#obtain-spreadsheet-id" }}) for instructions on locating this info.
     value: "<YOUR_SPREADSHEET_ID>"
 ---